shelovestechy/iam-fundamental/docs/access-models.md

-# Access Models: RBAC, ABAC and Hybrid Approaches

-Access models describe how access is given and controlled.
-Choosing the wrong model, or using the right one in the wrong way, creates long term risk.

-In real organizations access is rarely pure.
-Most environments live in a hybrid reality.

-## RBAC — Role Based Access Control

-RBAC gives access based on roles.
-A role represents a job function and permissions are attached to that role.

-Strengths:
-- Easy to understand and explain
-- Works well when job structures are stable
-- Clear ownership when roles are well defined

-Common problems:
-- Roles slowly grow
-- New roles are created for every exception
-- Maintenance becomes hard when the organization changes often

-RBAC works best when roles stay limited, are reviewed regularly and are tied to real responsibilities.

-## ABAC — Attribute Based Access Control

-ABAC gives access based on attributes like department, location, job title or employment type.

-Strengths:
-- Flexible and scalable
-- Reduces manual access work
-- Fits automation well

-Common problems:
-- Attributes become security critical
-- Bad attribute data gives wrong access
-- Logic is hard to understand without good documentation

-ABAC usually fails quietly.
-Access looks fine
-until it suddenly is not.

-## Hybrid reality

-Most real environments use a mix:
-- RBAC for baseline access
-- ABAC for conditional or contextual access
-- Manual controls for special cases

-Hybrid models balance clarity and flexibility.
-They also need discipline.

-The more access is automated,
-the more design and review matter.

-## Risk perspective

-Access models do not fail because of tools.
-They fail because assumptions are never checked.

-Common failure patterns:
-- One attribute controls too much access
-- Roles reused in contexts they were not designed for
-- No clear owner for access logic
-- Permissions are never reviewed

-Good IAM design expects change.
-Access models should handle change without creating hidden risk.
+# Access Models: RBAC, ABAC and the Hybrid Reality

+Access models define how permissions are granted and controlled.
+Choosing the wrong model—or applying it poorly—is the fastest way to build up long-term security debt.

+In the real world, access is rarely "pure."
+Most organizations live in a messy hybrid reality where different models overlap, often creating hidden risks.

+---

+## RBAC: Role-Based Access Control
+RBAC is the traditional approach: you get access based on your job function.
+If you are a "Marketing Manager," you get the marketing folder.
+Simple.

+* **The Good:** It’s easy to explain to auditors and managers.
+When roles are well-defined, ownership is clear.
+* **The Bad:** It’s rigid.
+In a fast-moving company, job descriptions change weekly.
+* **The Failure Pattern:** This leads to **"Role Explosion"** (creating a separate role for every single exception) or **"Role Creep"** (adding permissions to a role but never removing the old ones).

+> **HOX!** RBAC fails when roles are treated as static buckets.
+To work, roles must be kept "lean" and reviewed constantly.
+Otherwise, you're just managing a mess of old permissions.

+---

+## ABAC: Attribute-Based Access Control
+ABAC is more dynamic.
+It calculates access on the fly based on attributes like department, location, or device type.

+* **The Good:** It scales well and handles the "Mover" process (internal transfers) much better than manual RBAC.
+* **The Bad:** It creates a "Black Box" effect.
+It’s hard to tell exactly *why* someone has access without digging into complex logic.
+* **The Failure Pattern:** ABAC fails quietly.
+If your HR data is messy (e.g., a "Location" attribute is outdated), the access will be wrong, but no alerts will fire.

+> **HOX!** In ABAC, your HR data **is** your security perimeter.
+If you can’t trust the data in your source system, you can’t trust your access.

+---

+## The Hybrid Reality
+Most modern environments use a mix of both.
+It's usually the most practical way to handle scale:
+* **RBAC for the Baseline:** Roles for "birthright" access (what everyone in a team needs).
+* **ABAC for the Context:** Attributes to fine-tune that access (e.g., "You have the role, but only if you're on a managed device").
+* **Manual for the Exceptions:** There will always be "VIP" or "Special Project" access that doesn't fit a rule.

+**The Risk:** A hybrid model requires discipline.
+Without a clear master plan, it’s easy to lose track of which system is actually making the decision.

+---

+## Why Models Actually Fail
+Access models don’t fail because of the software (Entra ID, Okta, etc.).
+They fail because the **logic rots**.

+1.  **Attribute Reuse:** Using a "Department" field for security access when HR uses it only for payroll.
+The intent doesn't match the use.
+2.  **No Ownership:** IT says it's HR's data; HR says it's IT's system.
+Access drift happens in this gap.
+3.  **The "Rubber Stamp" Review:** Managers approve access because the system says the user has the "Right Role," without knowing what’s actually inside it.

+> **HOX!** Good IAM design isn't about picking the "coolest" model.
+It's about keeping things transparent as the company grows.
+The more you automate, the more you need to audit the **logic**, not just the users.